Archeological site of Alba-la-Romaine: History

-Attached first to the Gaul aquitaine at Strabo, the site was integrated into the Narbonnaise.
+Attached first to Gallia Aquitania, according to Strabo, the site was integrated into the Narbonnaise.
 "The starting point of Roman roads to Valencia, Lyon and Vienna by the bank of the Rhone, on the other hand to Bourg-Saint-Andéol and Narbonne, finally to Gergovie – excluding roads; center an agricultural region and especially viticulture centre of regional trade, Gaul, and even imperial (...), Alba is from the first century a major city", says Marcel Le Glay.

 Christianity came to the region at the end of the first century, though the time the first episcopal see of the region was established is uncertain.
 After its decline and abandonment, probably at the end of the third century, the city was abandoned in the middle of the fourth century in favor of Viviers.

 Against the wall of the Jewish cemetery in the northern district of Bonn, Germany is a relief of the gravestone of the first known inhabitants of Bonn.
 The tombstone inscription, translated from Latin, means:

 The ancient city, not counting its enclosure, spans thirty hectares and was bounded by the necropolis of Saint-Martin (first to second century AD) to the southeast and Saint-Pierre (second to fourth centuries AD) to the west.
 Its perimeter is estimated at four kilometres.
 No reliable estimation of the city's population is available.

 Archeology

 North ward

 The area that is now called Bagnols contains the first traces of settlement on the plain of Alba.
 The ancient city is part of the area and then spread to the place called the Palace of around monumental center.

 North of the ancient city, as the city grows, is Gallo-Roman popular housing and a commercial property.
-From the first century AD, allegiance Helviens to the Emperor and complete integration into the Roman Empire is evidenced in the site.
+From the first century AD, the allegiance of the Helvii to the emperor and complete integration into the Roman Empire is evidenced in the site.
 In 1992, a statue of a deified emperor was found.
 The site of the statue is connected to the center of the city by a monumental processional route.
 However, traces of abandonment and reuse of stones of the sanctuary are in evidence from the third century, an early sign of the abandonment of Roman ideals and living.